jayantaadhikary/Moniqa/README.md

   - [x] View Expenses
   - [x] Filter By Day/Week/Month
   - [x] Click on expense to edit/delete
-  - [ ] Add a Toast after successful expense addition
+  - [x] Add a Toast after successful expense addition
   - [ ] Swipe to delete expenses
   - [ ] Add Income feature
   - [ ] Make the budget card tappable/droppable to show income, expenses and savings
+  - [ ] Add Search feature for expenses

 - [ ] To think on what more features to add to the Home Screen and how to make it better and more user friendly